 The detailed calculation procedure and technique are omitted because they are described in many books in detail (for example, Weber 1962/63, and Septier 1967).
 In this technique we generally use a successive over-relaxation method (SOR method) to make the process converge faster, thus the number of cycles can be reduced.
-We denote the potential found for this point after k cycles by $V_i^{(k)}$, and that found for k+1 cycles by $V_i^{(k+1)}$.
-This method is that the value of is substituted instead of $V_i^{(k+1)}$.
+We denote the potential found for this is substituted instead of Vi(k+1).
 The value of w must be carefully chosen.
 This optimum value depends only on the configuration of the electrodes, and not on the potentials initially adopted.
 The best value of w is also independent of the cycle number k.
 In this report Carre's method (Carre 1961) is used as described in the following.
+1) The very first iteration is performed using a value of w of unity.
+2) The next twelve iterations are performed using a value of w of 1.375.
+Then w can be obtained as follows using the Aitken-extrapolation.